 Most cases of tinnitus clear up on their own without any medical intervention.
 However, there are cases where the tinnitus is either permanent or last for months on end.
+The physchological effects of hearing loss can affect your everyday life and relationships with people around you.
 People with tinnitus struggle to fall asleep with the constant ringing in their ears.
 The effects of sleep deprivation may further exacerbate the situation, leading to the development of other mental health disorders.

 Infection is another common cause of tinnitus.
 Infection of the middle or inner ear places pressure on the surrounding vestibular system, causing dysfunction of the tiny hairs and nerve endings in the inner ear.
 As a result, the patient may develop tinnitus symptoms.